swisnl/json-api-server/README.md

 ```

 ## Sample
-Please see the folder[sample](sample) for a sample of an application using this package.
+Please see the folder [sample](sample) for a sample of an application using this package.

 ## Usage